felixpitterling/aws-bootcamp-cruddur-2023/journal/week1.md

 - `docker build -t  backend-flask ./backend-flask`

   - `-t` flag is used to tag the resulting image with a given name and optionally a tag
-  - without any verison tag, latest will be applied
+  - without any version tag, latest will be applied

 - docker run